willy68/oauth2-client-bundle/README.md

 * "Social" authentication / login
 * "Connect with Facebook" type of functionality
 * Fetching access keys via OAuth2 to be used with an API
-* Doing OAuth2 authentication with [Symfony Custom Authenticator](https://symfonycasts.com/screencast/symfony-security)
-  (or [Guard Authenticator](https://symfonycasts.com/screencast/symfony-security) for legacy applications)

 This bundle integrates with [league/oauth2-client](https://oauth2-client.thephpleague.com/).

-## This Bundle or HWIOAuthBundle?
+## This Bundle?

-In addition to this bundle, another OAuth bundle exists for Symfony: [hwi/oauth-bundle](https://github.com/hwi/HWIOAuthBundle).
-You might be wondering "why are there two popular OAuth bundles?".

-Great question!
-Generally speaking, `hwi/oauth-bundle` gives you more features out-of-the-box, including social authentication and registration (called "connect").
-But, it's also a bit harder to install.
 The `knpuniversity/oauth2-client-bundle`, takes more work to setup, but gives you more low-level control.

-Not sure which to use?
-If you need OAuth (social) authentication & registration, try [hwi/oauth-bundle](https://github.com/hwi/HWIOAuthBundle).
-If you don't like it, come back!

 ## Installation